-Figure 469: Comparison between P1546 and Hata model.
+Figure 469: Comparison between P1546 and Extended Hata model.

-When the height of receiver antenna h2 in P.1546 is set to 1.5 m, which is much below the assumed height of local clutter (the default value of 10 dB was used in these simulations), then the propagation loss is much higher (by almost 20 dB) than the one generated with P.1546 for h2=10 m (i.e. when receiver antenna was set equal to the height of local clutter).
-In the latter case, the P.1546 losses are quite close to the results produced with Hata model, especially for shorter distances.
+When the height of receiver antenna h2 in P.1546 is set to 1.5 m, which is much below the assumed height of local clutter (the default value of 10 dB was used in these simulations), then the propagation loss is much higher (by almost 20 dB) than the one generated with P.1546 for h2=10 m (i.e. when receiver antenna height was set equal to the height of local clutter).
+In the latter case, the P.1546 model predicts losses that are quite close to the results produced with the Extended Hata model, especially for shorter distances.

 Propagation model plugin

-can define very complex propagation modelling with propagation model plugin using standard Java programming language.
+The user can define very complex propagation modelling with propagation model plugin using standard Java programming language.

-The propagation model plugin is intended to allow you to create your own propagation models through a script describing the pass loss calculation.
+The propagation model plugin is intended to allow the user to create their own propagation models through a script describing the path loss calculation.
 This script consists of a sequence of formulas conforming to a well-defined syntax and may be edited by means of standard text editor.
 Further details are found in Section 14.4.

 Free space